bensadeh/circumflex/README.md

 Then, define `bright_foreground` and set it to a brighter value than `foreground`.
 See [alacritty/alacritty/pull/1026](https://github.com/alacritty/alacritty/pull/1026) for more info.

+If you are using macOS's stock `Terminal`, you can check the `Use bright colors for bold text` setting under Profiles.

 ## ⚙️ Settings